Lunat10/hello-world/README.md

 # hello-world
 Just another depository, the first
 Hello!
 I'm learning R and Github!
-I have a dog and he's the best!
+I have a dog name Jasper and he's the best!